Probabilistic reasoning and formal proof

 21 Aug 2024

-[ Paul Erdős example Isar ]
+[ Paul Erdős examples Isar ]

 Many are the pitfalls awaiting anybody trying to formalise a proof, but the worst are appeals to intuition.
 These are typically a sign that the author can’t be bothered to outline a calculation or argument.
 Perhaps the claim is obvious (to them, not to you).
 Probabilistic claims, say about drawing coloured balls from a sack, may look particularly dubious.
 But as Paul Erdős has shown, such arguments can yield short, intuitive proofs that are absolutely rigorous.
 To formalise them simply requires a bit of measure theory boilerplate.